 Every year, we get to celebrate New Year’s Eve together with the whole family.
 We always have Media Noche to welcome yet another year as we bid goodbye and give thanks to the year that was.

-Tomorrow, I will be busy in the kitchen preparing baked mac, fruit salad, empanada and cathedral (jelly dessert).
+Tomorrow, I will be busy in the kitchen preparing baked mac, fruit salad, empanada, and cathedral (jelly dessert).
 My other siblings will also be preparing something for the evening.
 (We usually set up just one long table for the four houses inside our compound).
 We’ll be preparing some parlor games for the kids as well.

 The kids are particularly very excited, I’m pretty sure it’s because of the gifts (they only get to open their gifts on new year’s eve, only in our family I think, most families open their gifts on Christmas) and the fireworks, of course!

 Every year, no matter what the circumstances are, we always try our best to pull off a new year’s ‘party’ for the whole family.
-It doesn’t have to be literally a feast, big or fancy, it just have to be something that we can all sit together to as we welcome another year.
+It doesn’t have to be literally a feast, big or fancy, it just has to be something that we can all sit together to as we welcome another year.

 As part of Filipino traditions and beliefs, every household (may vary depending on one’s own interpretation of course) should have: